farcasterxyz/protocol/README.md

 #### Set Construction

 Actions are managed with an [LWW-Element-Set CRDT](https://en.wikipedia.org/wiki/Conflict-free_replicated_data_type#LWW-Element-Set_(Last-Write-Wins-Element-Set)) which guarantees strong eventual consistency.
-Conceptually, there is a single **set** which stores all messages and conflicts are resolved by timestamp and lexicographical hash order.
+Conceptually, there is a single **set** that stores all messages and conflicts are resolved by timestamp and lexicographical hash order.
 An addition is performed by constructing an `Action` message `a` where `active` is true, while a remove is performed by setting `active` to false.
 In both cases, the logic for merging the message into the set is as follows:

 1. If there is an `m` in the set with the same values for `type`, `targetUri` and `account`:
    - If `m > d`, discard `a`